amylour/scoops_pp1/README.md

 [View live project here on GitHub](https://amylour.github.io/scoops_pp1/)

-SCOOPS Ice-Cream Parlour is a family run, local business in Mullingar, Co.Westmeath.
-Providing home baked warm goods, memorable ice-cream desserts and delicious hot drinks in a cosy environment.
+SCOOPS Ice-Cream Parlour is a family-run, local business in Mullingar, Co.Westmeath.
+Providing home-baked warm goods, memorable ice-cream desserts, and delicious hot drinks in a cosy environment.
 The site was designed to invoke a nostalgic, homely feeling that centered around the product; traditionally-made fresh ice cream.
-The site's intention was to be a clear, dependable reference for every visit.
+The site intended to be a clear, dependable reference for every visit.

 <br>